 While heading out to the Pillar Rocks, we even came across several fruit stalls, and couldn’t help ourselves stop eating these, what looked like litchis.

-Stopping at various “suicide points” and discussing why they were called that, and then idling around the roads, we thought we will never reach our destination!!
+Stopping at various “suicide points” and discussing why they were called that, and then idling around the roads, we thought we would never reach our destination!!
 But then, the best part about being in a group, how small it may be, is that you always have something to do.
 And if you don’t, something crazy can always be done.
 Like I did.

 Walking back, we decided to take a cab, but it wasn’t easy to get one.
-So, we had to adjust by taking a lift from one of the mini-buses and then finally halfway across, where we had to stop for a little Kodaikanal shopping.
+So, we had to adjust by taking a lift from one of the mini-buses and finally halfway across, where we had to stop for a little Kodaikanal shopping.
 Coffee, Dry Fruits and lots of Chocolates, after having tasted a variety of them, we took a can back to our hotel.
 Cabs don’t come cheap when you hire them.
 They have a standard rate of Rs 150 no matter how less the distance may be.

 To Wrap up this Kodaikanal Travelogue: